 1. GERD

 GERD, or gastrointestinal reflux disease, is the most common cause of frequent heartburn.
 You might have GERD if you experience heartburn two or more times per week.
-If you have GERD, you’ll probably exhibit other symptoms beside heartburn, such as vomiting, a chronic dry cough, difficulty swallowing and hoarseness.
+If you have GERD, you’ll probably exhibit other symptoms besides heartburn, such as vomiting, a chronic dry cough, difficulty swallowing, and hoarseness.

-The condition is the result of a weakened valve between your stomach and esophagus that lets the acid back up, so controlling the food you eat doesn’t prevent the heartburn.
-Our gastroenterologists in New York City for GERD, rely on an upper endoscopy to diagnose GERD.
-If you have it, he can help you change your diet, provide medication or in the worst case, perform surgery.
+The condition results from a weakened valve between your stomach and esophagus that lets the acid back up, so controlling your food intake doesn’t prevent heartburn.
+Our gastroenterologists in New York City for GERD rely on an upper endoscopy to diagnose GERD.
+If you have it, he can help you change your diet, provide medication, or perform surgery in the worst case.
 Without treatment from a GERD doctor, GERD can lead to other complications, including Barrett’s esophagus, a condition that can lead to throat cancer.

 2. Hiatal Hernia

-Pressure on your stomach from an injury or birth defect can cause a hiatal hernia.
+Pressure on your stomach from an injury or congenital disability can cause a hiatal hernia.
 This condition happens when your stomach pushes through the opening, or hiatal, where your esophagus is attached.
-Food and acid can get pushed through the opening too, resulting in acid indigestion.
+Food and acid can get pushed through the opening, too, resulting in acid indigestion.

-In addition to chronic heartburn, you may experience fatigue, difficulty swallowing and persistent belching.
-Most people just need to modify their lifestyle so that they lose weight — obesity being a key contributor to the condition.
-Other long-term complications of untreated hiatal hernias include Barrett’s esophagus and ulcers.
+In addition to chronic heartburn, you may experience fatigue, difficulty swallowing, and persistent belching.
+Most people need to modify their lifestyle to lose weight — obesity is a significant contributor to the condition.
+Other long-term complications of untreated Hiatal hernias include Barrett’s esophagus and ulcers.

 3. Gastroparesis